-How we entwine Computing with our Hempland school values
+How Computing links with our school values

-||Children learn how to use and to respect a range of different equipment and resources.
-Children learn to work collaboratively and to respect the views of others.
-The importance of e-safety and how to stay safe online is a theme which is constantly part of our curriculum.
+||Children learn how to use and respect a range of different equipment and resources.
+The importance of e-safety and how to stay safe online is a theme which is an integral part of our curriculum.

-||Children are encouraged to problem solve and develop their computational thinking.
-The value of ‘tinkering’ (evaluating and improving) is key.|
+||Children are encouraged to problem solve and develop their computational thinking, evaluating and refining their ideas to achieve desired outcomes.

 - Children will leave Hempland secure in their digital literacy and able to safely use a variety of technology.